makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

       valence can result in more subtle facial expressions requiring geometric and appearance features to be predicted accurately
     * hE, for liking or disliking, there is no such noticeable tendency
-      * In most cases, as can be seen from the table, the performance for liking or disliking is lower than for arousal and valence
+      * In most cases, the performance for liking or disliking is < A & V
+        * as can be seen from the table
       * could be mainly because the prediction of liking and disliking is more content-related and could not obtain sufficient useful information via acoustic cues only, lacking linguistic cues